-Debt consolidation is the process of securing a new loan, typically a debt consolidation loan, to pay off existing debt.
-Ideally, the new loan will have better terms like a lower interest rate so you can repay your debt for less money.
-Debt consolidation can reduce the number of bills you juggle each month and even speed up debt repayment, but the wrong approach for your particular situation can result in unwanted risk and cost.
+Debt consolidation is the process of securing a new loan — typically a debt consolidation loan — to pay off existing debt.
+Ideally, the new loan will have better terms (like a lower interest rate) so you can repay your debt for less money.

-As with any financial decision, there are pros and cons of loan consolidation, so you’ll need to be smart about your debt consolidation options and determine which one best aligns with your needs, goals and risk tolerance.
+But as with any financial decision, there are pros and cons of debt consolidation.
+You’ll need to be smart about your debt consolidation options and determine which one best aligns with your needs, goals and risk tolerance.